Updated: Sep 4

 According to family lore, my paternal great great grandmother came from Venezuela.
 She helped rescue a sailor from a merchant ship that had embarked from Martinique.
 They had a child, my great grandmother.

 A great great great great ancestor from Han China contributed to my genetic diversity in the 1800s.
 Around this time, European powers forced open several ports along the Chinese coast for international trade.
 In the 1840s, Great Britain flooded the country with opium, causing an addiction crisis.
 The Qing Dynasty banned the drug, and a military confrontation ensued.
 British forces shut down Chinese ports and took Hong Kong- which was not far from where one ancestor lived.
 A second may have lived in what is today the Yunnan Province.
 These, too, along with with an ancestor from Sri Lanka and Japan may have been part of the Asian migration that followed the abolition of slavery.
 Unskilled laborers from Asia entered into contracts with European traders to build infrastructure, work the fields and mines, or do whatever back-breaking work needed doing.

-Several European Jews found refuge in the light that birthed me.
+Several European Jews took refuge in the Mystery that later birthed me.
 Were these Jewish ancestors escaping persecution?
 Jews were expelled from England during the Crusades.
 They also fled the pogroms in Eastern Europe and the Inquisition in Spain.
 They were blended into what would become me.

 Now on this spot I stand with my robust soul.

 Like Whitman, I am a nation announcing itself, (many in one).
 I reject none, accept all...
 Welcome is every organ and attribute of me, Not an inch nor a particle of an inch is vile, and none shall be less familiar than the rest.
 The blood of many peoples coursing through me.
 Within me, the nations are united.
 I am large; I contain multitudes.